Tencent's share price rises 4% as it seeks to sell international bonds

 IG analyst: Tencent shares to hit HK$500 in the near-term

 IG analyst Reo Liao pointed out that another segment that felt the effects of Covid-19 in this latest reporting quarter was online payments, or FinTech, which increased by a slower 22% in revenue year-on-year.
-All things considered; he said that growth for this segment – alongside online games – remains ‘very strong’.
+All things considered; he says that growth for this segment – alongside online games – is still ‘very strong’.

 Looking ahead, Liao said that as life normalises again and going-out restrictions are lifted, the online payments and computer games sectors should see a rebound in the second quarter of 2020.
 He also noted that any small conversions of free users to paid users will also lead to a huge jump in Tencent’s revenue.